mnicnc404/CartoonGan-tensorflow/README.md

 - [imageio](https://pypi.org/project/imageio/)
 - [tb-nightly](https://pypi.org/project/tb-nightly/)

 For environment management, we recommend [Anaconda](https://www.anaconda.com/).
-If GPU is available, you can simply install all the packages using:
+If GPU is available, you can install all the packages simnply using:

 ```bash
 conda env create -n cartoongan -f environment_gpu.yml